kubedb/docs/docs/guides/mysql/upgrading/standalone.md

   version: 5.7.29
 ```

-The above `spec.upgradeConstraints.blacklist` is showing that upgrading below version `5.7.29` is not possible for both standalone and group replication.
+The above `spec.upgradeConstraints.denylist` is showing that upgrading below version of `5.7.29` is not possible for both standalone and group replication.
 That means, it is possible to upgrade any version above `5.7.29`.
-The below section will describe deploying `MySQL` standalone using version `5.7.29`.
+Here, we are going to create a `MySQL` standalone using MySQL  `5.7.29`.
+Then we are going to upgrade this version to `8.0.20`.

 #### Prepare Standalone

 Now, we are going to deploy a `MySQL` standalone using version `5.7.29`.

-**Create MySQL Object:**
+**Deploy MySQL standalone :**

+In this section, we are going to deploy a MySQL standalone.
+Then, in the next section we will upgrade the version of the database using upgrading.
 Below is the YAML of the `MySQL` crd that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1alpha1